Armand72/pic-wik-toys-clone/README.md

 DB_TEST = link to the mongodb cluster for testing

 <b>.env in the client folder</b>

 REACT_APP_SERVER_ADDRESS = server address/api/ (Ex: http://localhost:4000/api/)
 REACT_APP_URL_ADDRESS = URL address/api/ (Ex: https://pic-wik-toys-clone.herokuapp.com/api/)
 PUBLIC_STRIPE_KEY =  Public key given by stripe

+### Start Project

+Use `npm run dev` in the root folder in order to launch the back and front concurrently.

+Use `npm test`to run the test with jest